-Parents typically revise custody or visitation plans every 2 to 3 years.
-In order to modify a child custody plan or change visitation, parents will typically meet with each other and a mediator to discuss the matter in detail.
-If the parents can reach an agreement, they can enter a stipulation for a new plan.
+Typically, parents revise custody or visitation plans every two to three years.
+In order to modify a child custody plan or change visitation, parents will usually meet with a mediator to discuss the matter in detail.
+If the parents reach an agreement, they can enter a stipulation for a new plan.

 - Change in child visitation time

 - Change in ability to pay support

 - A parent has another child with a new partner or spouse

 - The child’s needs may have changed, such as increased health care expenses

 Finally, the moving parent will need to file a request for order with the court.
 Upon filing these legal documents, the moving party will receive a court date and must serve the opposing party.
 Then, they must file the proof of service with the court.